 To some extent, the only reason I was in the present was because the past had failed.
 The people you met on the streets were those who had accumulated all sorts of problems in their pasts.
 That presented itself as an inability to find a place to live and an inability to function in the economy, have a family with children and to lead a rich and healthy life.
 The crisis was where I began: in a very myopic, small-minded but essential place to be, because that is where the crisis is.
 You could say that I was a kind of one-man Médecins Sans Frontières.
 I revolted against many other people who were working with the homeless as though they were very difficult—almost as though they represented a cocktail of social failure.
 They were dealing with that, but I said that the first thing we had to do was get them out of the sticky stuff.
 We had to get them away from crime and wrongdoing.
-We had to take them away from violating other people to violate themselves because many of them had drink and drug problems.
+We had to take them away from violating other people in order to violate themselves because many of them had drink and drug problems.

 As I reported in the article I wrote for House magazine, I was asked by the Times what I was going to do after 10 years of the Big Issue.
 I said that I was kind of sick of continuously mending broken clocks.
 What I wanted to do was to prevent those clocks breaking in the first instance.
 That is a bit of rhetoric because it was so difficult to talk to anyone about prevention.
 It was very difficult to talk to Her Majesty’s Government, of whatever political shade, when you said, “Why do we not move more towards prevention?
 Why do we not put an enormous amount of money and effort into prevention?
 Why do we not try to prevent the problem happening so that we do not have to clean it up?”